confluentinc/event-streaming-patterns/docs/compositional-patterns/command-query-responsibility-segregation.md

 ## Solution
 ![command-query-responsibility-segregation](../img/command-query-responsibility-segregation.png)

 Represent changes to state as [Events](../event/event.md) that describe changes to the state (commands).
-Subsequently, aggregate those [Events](../event/event.md) into a snapshot of the current state, allowing appliations to query for current values.
+Subsequently, aggregate those [Events](../event/event.md) into a snapshot of the current state, allowing applications to query for current values.

 ## Implementation